fuzzylogicxx/fuzzylogic/posts/northern-road-trip-2020.md

 Our next stop was Glenmoriston, but before leaving Oban we had important matters to address.
 Following last night’s challenges with Rudy we resolved to find some superior chew-chews to keep him occupied during the remaining meal-times, so stopped in at a wee Pet Shop we‘d noticed in town the previous day.

-Enter _Dynorod_ (not real name) – a stick of “Himilayan Yak Milk” (yes, really) that would usher in a zen-like peace at mealtimes we had hitherto thought impossible.
+Enter _Dynorod_ (not real name) – a stick of “Himilayan Yak Milk” that would usher in a zen-like peace at mealtimes we had hitherto thought impossible.

 Tooled up and ready, we embarked on the most amazing sunshine drive from Oban to Kentallen (stopping at the [Holly Tree Hotel](https://hollytreehotel.co.uk/) for a great burger and walk along the pier) then through Ballachulish to Fort William.
 We’d travelled this route many times before, but this time the scenery looked even more incredible (especially just around Ballachulish).
 It was Scotland at its bonniest.

 We then climbed over 1200 feet through the hills before settling at our destination, [The Cluanie Inn](https://www.blacksheephotels.com/cluanie-inn-home/).
 I can’t over-emphasise this: this location is stunning.
 You are literally right in the middle of the hills, with deer roaming free around you.

-Spotting trestle tables behind the hotel we decided to resolved to check-in quickly then enjoy the last of the day’s sunshine with an al fresco beer.
-Unfortunately by the time I had returned with the beers, Clair was engaged in a battle of wills with the wee fella, who was going a bit stir-crazy with all the space he had available.
-He kinda shattered our “beer in the hills” moment by relentlessly eating deer jobbies, but still, the thought was there…
+Spotting trestle tables behind the hotel we decided to check-in quickly then enjoy the last of the day’s sunshine with an al fresco beer.
+Unfortunately by the time I had returned with said beers, Clair was engaged in a battle of wills with the wee fella, who was going stir-crazy with all the space he found himself in.
+By relentlessly eating deer jobbies he kinda shattered our picture-perfect “beer in the hills” moment, but still, the thought was there…

-That night we had a lovely dinner: I went for South Indian Garlic Chicken (the owners are Indian, so it seemed like a good time to change tack from seafood) while Clair had a roast pork stir fry.
+That night we enjoyed a lovely dinner: I went for South Indian Garlic Chicken (the owners are Indian, so it seemed like a good time to change tack from seafood) while Clair had a roast pork stir fry.
 For desert we shared a Rhubarb and Apple Crumble with ice cream.
-Before bed we had a whisky and a game of Connect 4 in the lounge area, while Rudy munched on _Dynorod_.
+Before bed we had a whisky and a game of Connect 4 in the lounge, while Rudy munched on _Dynorod_.
 Bliss.

 ## Thursday

 Breakfast at the Cluanie was great.
-Clair scratched a nostalgia itch with a bowl of Coco Pops, followed up by a full Scottish.
+Clair scratched a nostalgia itch with a bowl of Coco Pops, followed by a full Scottish.
 I had yogurt and muesli then scrambled eggs on toast.

-Our next stop was Ullapool.
+Our next stop was Ullapool, way up north beyond Skye.
 Clair was really excited about this part, mainly as she’d be reunited with [The Seafood Shack](https://www.seafoodshack.co.uk/) and its owners, having enjoyed visiting to work on food photography for [their forthcoming recipe book] earlier in the year.

 The drive from Glenmoriston to Ullapool was beautiful, too.
-The stunning scenery was musically accompanied by Clair’s “alternative 80s” mixtape (taking in Television, Echo and The Bunnymen, Cocteau Twins) followed by our friend Andy’s excellent [_Go mild in the country_ playlist](https://open.spotify.com/playlist/1cR2YZGpu7ZdDDf6Y5y8qh?si=GASKD91gQJyNwBMrpL5fsg), and I must say all three travellers were pretty contented.
+The scenery was musically accompanied by Clair’s “alternative 80s” mixtape (taking in Television, Echo and The Bunnymen, Cocteau Twins) followed by our friend Andy’s excellent [_Go mild in the country_ playlist](https://open.spotify.com/playlist/1cR2YZGpu7ZdDDf6Y5y8qh?si=GASKD91gQJyNwBMrpL5fsg), and I must say all three travellers were pretty contented.

+Arriving in Ullapool we made a beeline for The Seafood Shack and once there ordered 2 x Haddock Wraps (which Clair had been raving about for months).
+They were delicious.

+Walk up Ullapool Hill.

-2 x lunch at the Seafood Shack.
-Haddock Wraps.
-Cullen Skink.
+Seafood Shack: Cullen Skink.
 Langoustine in Butter.

-Walk up Ullapool Hill.

 Checked into Celidh Place.
 Warm welcome.